 How Can You Find Out If You Won the Mega Millions Jackpot?

-If you'd like to see drawings at any time, check out the Mega Millions YouTube page.
+If you'd like to see the drawings on your own schedule, check out the Mega Millions YouTube page.

-Many of the state lottery websites also have handy smartphone apps or RSS feeds that can keep you abreast of the winning numbers.
+Many of the state lottery websites also have handy lottery apps or RSS feeds that can keep you abreast of the latest winning numbers.

 Do You Have to Go Public If You're a Mega Millions Winner?